See Which Ohio Cities Made the List

 The other cities that made it to the top 5 safest cities in Ohio include Parma (86.93), Miami Township, Clermont (84.37), Strongsville (83.93), and Kettering (82.32).
 These are all suburban areas with smaller populations, which contributes to their higher rankings.
 Columbus is Ohio’s capital and largest city with a population of 847,745.
 Surprisingly, it ranks as the 15th safest city in the state with a Safety Score of 68.27.
 For a city that has plenty of foot traffic and activity, this is not terrible.
 Columbus has a diverse economy; whether you’re looking for a career in the education, government, medical, banking, hospitality, or technology sector, you’ll be sure to have a variety of jobs to consider.

-The top 5 safest cities as mentioned above are all just a little over 1 hour away from Columbus.
+Four of the top five safest cities mentioned above are all just a little over 1 hour away from Columbus.
 Those looking to live in a safer area without completely compromising commute time may consider living in one of the quieter suburbs and commute into busy cities like Columbus when needed.